jessaustin/crouton_dwarf/readme.md

 ```

 You'll probably want to come back and edit this file some more so that you can
 use graphics and tilesets.
-For now, just run [DF][df] and watch that awesome intro:
+For now, just run [DF] and watch that awesome intro:

 ```sh
   (dwarf)fortress@localhost:~/df_linux/data/init$ cd